gamefunc/webrtc_NoiseSuppressor_cpp/README.md

 webrtc_NoiseSuppressor_cpp
 =======
 Get all relative code files of webrtc NoiseSuppressor module;
-and a simple wmv denoise example written using cpp code;
+and a simple wav denoise example written using cpp code;

 Author: gamefunc:
 ----------------